You are moving to France. Atlas Movers will get you there.

-Yes you can.
-Since January 2021, a British national cannot stay in France longer than 90 days without a long stay visitor Visa.
-When applying for a permanent residency however, the requirements are not much different.
+Yes, you can.
+Since January 2021, a British national cannot stay in France longer than 90 days without a long-stay visitor Visa.
+However, the requirements are not much different when applying for a permanent residency.

-The only difference between now and pre-Brexit, is that the income requirement for a permanent residency has changed, and you need to speak the French language on a basic level.
+The only difference between now and pre-Brexit is that the income requirement for a permanent residency has changed, and you need to speak French on a basic level.

 Prior, the initial minimum income requirement for British citizens moving was €650 per month.
 This has now changed to €1329 per month.

-Luckily most requirements for a long stay visa in France remain the same and most British nationals won’t experience much trouble when moving to France, minus a few more requirements than before.
+Luckily most requirements for a long-stay visa in France remain the same and most British nationals won’t experience much trouble when emigrating to France, minus a few more requirements than before.

-For more info regarding British nationals, visit the dedicated Brexit page made by the French government for UK nationals living or moving to France.
+For more info regarding British nationals, visit the dedicated Brexit page made by the French government for UK nationals living or emigrating to France.

 To make use of the French health insurance coverage, you need to meet a number of requirements: